 From December 2015 through September 2016, we sold an aggregate of 24,504,298 shares of our Series A redeemable convertible preferred stock at a purchase price of \$0.7010 per share for an aggregate purchase price of \$15.9 million.
-This included the conversion of the Series A Convertible Promissory Notes, with an aggregate conversion amount of approximately \$2.4 million.
+This included the conversion of certain convertible promissory notes, or the Bridge Notes, with an aggregate conversion amount of approximately \$2.4 million.
 The shares were issued in two tranches, with the first tranche of 12,677,212 shares closing in December 2015 and the second tranche of 11,827,086 shares closing in September 2016.
 Each share of our Series A redeemable convertible preferred stock will convert into one share of our common stock immediately prior to the closing of this offering in accordance with our certificate of incorporation.